 Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify Demolition waste (how waste from demolition of the layers will be managed) Aim to achieve 95% diversion from landfill. crete/hardcore waste will be processed off site to be used for groundworks as well as roads and driveways.
 The concrete generated through demolition is proposed to be crushed, graded, stockpiled and re-used on-site where possible and safe to do so.
 Materials will be used to refill some of the excavated areas to accommodate the proposed development's new levels.
-Where materials are crushed, crete/hardcore waste will be processed off site to be used for groundworks as well as roads and driveways.
+Where materials are crushed, hard core would be compacted to form the Brick/block/con crete/hardcore waste will be processed off site to be used for groundworks as well as roads and driveways.
 The concrete generated through demolition is proposed to be crushed, graded, stockpiled and re-used on-site where possible and safe to do so.
-97% of the stripout waste will be reused or recycled as per the pre demolition audit prepared by strip out contractors. the pre 97% of the stripout waste will be reused or recycled as per the pre demolition audit prepared by strip out contractors.
+Materials would be used to refill some of the excavated areas to accommodate the proposed development's new levels.
+Where materials are crushed, hard core would be compacted to form the piling mat for the new construction. stripout waste will be reused or recycled as per the pre 97% of the stripout waste will be reused or recycled as per the pre demolition audit prepared by strip out contractors.
+97% of the stripout waste will be reused or recycled as per the pre demolition audit prepared by strip out contractors.
 Tenant's responsibility.
 97% of the stripout waste will be reused or recycled as per the pre demolition audit prepared by strip out contractors.
 Excavation waste (how waste will be managed) A site waste management plan will be produced and followed.
 A site waste management plan will be produced and followed.
 N/A N/A N/A N/A N/A N/A Construction waste (how waste arising from construction of the layers will be reused or recycled) 100m2 or tonnes of waste per 100m2 (7.5m3/6.5 tonnes of waste 100m2 or tonnes of waste per 100m2 (7.5m3/6.5 tonnes of waste A target benchmark for resource efficiency, i.e. m3 of waste per 100m2 or tonnes of waste per 100m2 (7.5m3/6.5 tonnes of waste per 100m2 GIA).
-Aim to divert 100m2 or tonnes of waste per 100m2 (7.5m3/6.5 tonnes of waste Tenant's responsibility To be reviewed with the contractor.
+Aim to divert 100m2 or tonnes of waste per 100m2 (7.5m3/6.5 tonnes of waste A target benchmark for resource efficiency, i.e. m3 of waste per 100m2 or tonnes of waste per 100m2 (7.5m3/6.5 tonnes of waste per 100m2 GIA).
+Aim to divert Tenant's responsibility To be reviewed with the contractor.
 Contractor will seggregate and monitor waste generated during contruction.

 Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify 90% from landfill.
-90% from Iandfill.
+90% from landfill.
 90% from landfill.
 90% from landfill.
 90% from landfill.
 90% from landfill.
 Municipal Waste (how waste will be managed) with designated with designated recycling and N/A N/A N/A Space will be provided for segregation of recyclables and general waste.
 Contractor will seggregate and monitor waste generated during contruction.

-Numerical Targets and Commitments 4.2
+4.2 Numerical Targets and Commitments